nogibjj/Rust_CLI_Binary_with_SQLite_TR/README.md

 ## Overview
 In this project, we want to conduct data extraction, transformation, and loading with `Rust`.
 These operations are on a dataset and a SQLite database.
 A Rust CLT is built for realizing this objective.
 Three functions are saved in the src, each of them are used in main.rs for CTL.
-Using the general query function, we can further run quer apply CRUD actions.
+Using the general query function, we can further run customized querys. `Copilot` is used for converting Python code to Rust in this project.

 ## Demo Video
 ![Demo Video](https://www.youtube.com/watch?v=2pkIDLSfWyY)